aafulei/cppp5e/09-sequential-containers/README.md

 **Answer:**

-- if `elem1` and `elem2` are equal, the range is empty.
-Nothing would be removed
+- if `elem1` and `elem2` are equal, the range is empty, so nothing would be removed

 - if `elem2` is the off-the-end iterator, all the elements from `elem1` to the end would be erased